taoria/UnityPixelAvatarTracer/README.md

 ![图片4](pages/eye.png)

 (it should be a prefab.
-Animator is supported but only wokr for integer parameters in current)
+Animator is supported but only work for integer parameters in current)

 after finish setting for the little white man